MarkusThielker/next-ory/README.md

 ## Admin Dashboard

-Right now I am working on the admin dashboard for Ory Kratos.
-It will provide you with an overview of your instance and let you manage users, OAuth2 applications and more.
-It is ***work in progress*** and should not be used in anything important as it is not yet protected by Keto permissions but only by a valid Kratos session!
+Right now I am working on the admin dashboard for all Ory applications.
+It will provide you with an overview of your instances and let you manage users, OAuth2 applications and more.
+It is ***work in progress*** and should be handled with caution.

 ![A browser window showing the home page of the dashboard UI in dark mode](./documentation/.img/d-dashboard-dark.png)

 ![A browser window showing the users page of the dashboard UI in dark mode](./documentation/.img/d-users-dark.png)